Simply-Static/simply-static/readme.txt

 3. On the Include/Exclude page, you can select additional URLs, files, or directories to include in your static site.
 And you can also choose URLs (or URL patterns) to exclude from your static site.

 == Changelog ==

+= 2.1.1, December 20, 2020 =

+* fixed PHP Dom parser for later PHP versions
+* removed PHP faker due to end of development
+* little color modifications in admin areas
+* new plugin header and readme

 = 2.1.0, May 12, 2017 =